hasura/learn-graphql/tutorials/frontend/typescript-react-apollo/tutorial-site/content/realtime-feed/2-sync-todo.md

 We are not going to use that approach here since we don't want public list UI to be automatically updated.

 In the Subscription component of the previous step, we only get the latest todo and not the existing list.
-We will now write a simple query to fetch the list of existing public todos.
+We will now write a query to fetch the list of existing public todos.

 Start off by importing the `useApolloClient` hook to get access to the `client` prop to make queries manually.